A Kirkus Best Book of 2014! An Eric Hoffer Award Winner!

 “There are two great ways to learn about what goes on inside a start-up—work for one or read Starting Up Silicon Valley.”—Bill Davidow, technology columnist for The Atlantic

 Katherine worked for Silicon Valley tech companies for 25 years before becoming a writer.
-Her first non-fiction book Starting Up Silicon Valley: How ROLM Became a Cultural Icon and Fortune 500 Company (Greenleaf Book Group, April 2014) tells the inside story of one of the Valley’s most important companies—ROLM Corporation—from start-up to buy-out by IBM and beyond.
+Her first non-fiction book Starting Up Silicon Valley: How ROLM Became a Cultural Icon and Fortune 500 Company (Greenleaf Book Group, April 2014) tells the inside story of one of the Valley’s most important companies—ROLM Corporation—from start-up to IBM buy-out and beyond.